 - Lower Quartile - Median of the lower half of the data set, represented by the left edge of the box

 - Median - Median of the data, represented by the line in the middle of the box

 - Average - Mean average of the data set, represented by the black dot

 - Upper Quartile - Median of the upper half of the data set, represented by the right edge of the box

-If the entire box plot is compressed into the beginning of the timeline, most of your Visitors are finding that Core Event early.
-Focus on improving another Core Event or reevaluate that Core Event selection if it's a required step like logging in or completing profile information that users must do but doesn't deliver any value.
+If the entire box plot is compressed into the beginning of the timeline, most of your visitors are finding that core event early.
+Focus on improving another core event or reevaluate that core event selection, it may be it's a required step like logging in or completing profile information that users must do but doesn't deliver any value.

 Trending will show the current average and if the time has increased or decreased relative to the previous time period.
 Hover over trending to see the percent of change.

 The widget displays the core events setup for the selected app.
 If the core events for an app are changed the widget reflects those changes the next time it is loaded, either by adding or updating the widget, navigating to the Dashboard, or refreshing the browser.